 Magnetometers, which are basically a coil of electric wire under the ground, are accurate, but only really work within pinch points.
 It is possible to overcome this by fitting several magnetometers across a bike path but costs build and accuracy drops as the width increases.
 There is potentially a higher cost in the installation as they are fitted below the ground.
 Exactly the same can be said for Pressure Mats.

-RB’s cost from £2300 to install, PIR’s from £1200 and Magnetometers and Pressure Mats will cost roughly £1500.
-This always includes a 12 months of live data and the warranty.
+RB’s cost from £2900 to install, PIR’s from £1600 and Magnetometers and Pressure Mats will cost roughly £1700.
+This always includes a 12 months of live data through the cloud and the warranty.

 The data is displayed over the web, and hosted on our secure server in the cloud.